pgbouncer/pgbouncer/doc/config.md

 ### max_db_connections

+Do not allow more than this many server connections per database (regardless of user).
+This considers the PgBouncer database that the client has connected to, not the PostgreSQL database of the outgoing connection.

+This can also be set per database in the `[databases]` section.

-Do not allow more than this many connections per database (regardless of pool, i.e. user).
-It should be noted that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
+Note that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
 Once the server connection closes (due to idle timeout), a new server connection will immediately be opened for the waiting pool.

-Default: unlimited
+Default: 0 (unlimited)

 ### max_user_connections

+Do not allow more than this many server connections per user (regardless of database).
+This considers the PgBouncer user that is associated with a pool, which is either the user specified for the server connection or in absence of that the user the client has connected as.

+This can also be set per user in the `[users]` section.

-Do not allow more than this many connections per-user (regardless of pool, i.e. user).
-It should be noted that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
+Note that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
 Once the server connection closes (due to idle timeout), a new server connection will immediately be opened for the waiting pool.

+Default: 0 (unlimited)

 ### server_round_robin